+A dog vomiting frequently after drinking water may have swallowed a substance.
 Dogs’ mouths prefer to take up a lot of indigestible items.
-A dog that has been vomiting frequently after drinking water may have swallowed a substance.
 And that is the main reason which causes blockage in the digestive tract.

-Dogs who have consumed inedible items might be seen puking.
-In addition to vomiting up water in an attempt to get rid of the foreign particles.
+Dogs who have consumed inedible items might be seen puking in addition to vomiting up water to get rid of the foreign particles.

 Reason 5 of 5: An Undiagnosed Medical Condition

-The factors stated are minor, vomiting dogs might signal a medical problem, including renal failure.
-Dogs with renal illness frequently drink lots of water, but they can’t keep it down.
+The factors stated are minor; vomiting dogs might signal a medical problem, including renal failure.
+Dogs with renal illness frequently drink lots of water but can’t keep it down.

 In addition, dogs with renal problems also have diarrhea, loss of appetite, and bad breath.
-Aside from renal difficulties, some medical conditions which might cause a dog to vomit.
-Which include allergies, thyroid, gastrointestinal ulcers, pancreatic illness, and others.
+Aside from renal difficulties, some medical conditions might cause a dog to vomit, which includes allergies, thyroid, gastrointestinal ulcers, pancreatic illness, and others.

-These are the main 5 causes why your dog may puke after drinking water.
+These are the leading five causes why your dog may puke after drinking water.
 Let’s discuss how you can put an end to this situation.

 How Do You Get a Dog to Stop Throwing Up Water?

 You may stop a dog from vomiting water by examining the source of the vomiting.
-Withholding water from the dog for some time to allow its stomach to settle.
+Withholding the dog’s water for some time allows its stomach to settle.